-To add more time servers, insert additional lines with the keyword server.
-After initializing ntpd with the command systemctl start ntp, it takes about one hour until the time is stabilized and the drift file for correcting the local computer clock is created.
+After initializing chronyd, it takes some time before the time is stabilized and the drift file for correcting the local computer clock is created.
 With the drift file, the systematic error of the hardware clock can be computed when the computer is powered on.
 The correction is used immediately, resulting in a higher stability of the system time.